Ezekiel Sims

-Ezekiel "Zeke" Sims is a character appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring Spider-Man and Silk; versions of the character from alternate timelines are also featured in the 2014 crossover event Spider-Verse.
+Ezekiel "Zeke" Sims is a character appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring Spider-Man and Silk.
+Versions of the character from alternate timelines are also featured in the 2014 crossover event Spider-Verse.

 Characters based on Ezekiel appear in the films Spider-Man: Across the Spider-Verse (2023), voiced by Mike Rianda, and the live-action Sony's Spider-Man Universe (SSU) film Madame Web (2024), portrayed by Tahar Rahim.

 Publication history

 Ezekiel first appeared in The Amazing Spider-Man vol. 2 #30 (June 2001) and was created by J. Michael Straczynski and John Romita Jr.

 Fictional character biography

-Ezekiel Sims was a rich businessman who, in his younger years, ritualistically gained powers similar to those of Spider-Man.
+Ezekiel Sims is a rich businessman who, in his younger years, ritualistically gained powers similar to those of Spider-Man.
 He aspired to use his powers to be a hero, but instead used them to create and develop a corporation, realizing that he could not do anything without a base of operations.
 He swiftly became too busy to use his powers on a daily basis.
 When Spider-Man emerged, Ezekiel hired six independent and private detectives to investigate Spider-Man's life, allowing him to piece together who Spider-Man was from the various pieces of information they provided him.

-Ezekiel, in his 50s, contacted Spider-Man explaining to him the nature of animal totems: people who gain supernatural abilities from a mystic link to certain animals.
-He suggested that the spider that bit Peter Parker was not mutated by the radiation, but actually trying to give Peter its powers before the radiation killed it.
-This meant that Spider-Man was now part of the supernatural food chain, and became a target for other totems and beings who feed on totems (Thus why many of Spider-Man's foes were based on animals to some level; they 'sensed' Peter to be a true totem, thus motivated to destroy him as they were merely impostors.).
-He subsequently aided Spider-Man in fighting a being known as Morlun, a vampire-like entity that 'fed' on totems, apparently at the cost of his life.
-It was later revealed that he survived and departed for Africa, where he aided Spider-Man in dealing with Shathra, another supernatural-based menace, by leading Peter to an area where he would have the advantage over Shathra.
+Ezekiel, in his 50s, contacts Spider-Man to explain to him the nature of animal totems: people who gain supernatural abilities from a mystic link to certain animals.
+He suggests that the spider that bit Peter Parker was not mutated by the radiation, but actually trying to give Peter its powers before the radiation killed it.
+This means that Spider-Man is now part of the supernatural food chain, becoming a target for other totems and beings who feed on totems.
+It is also suggested that many of Spider-Man's foes are themed after animals because they sense Peter to be a true totem and are motivated to destroy him, as they are merely impostors.
+Ezekiel subsequently aids Spider-Man in battling Morlun, a vampire-like entity that 'fed' on totems, apparently at the cost of his life.
+It was later revealed that he survived and departed for Africa, where he aided Spider-Man in battling Shathra.